nola-a/okgit/README.md

 +- git reset <commit>
 ```
 ### Item 5: keep safe your contributions
-Let's suppose you are working on a long task, let's say one or two week task, there are several reasons which suggest that committing and pushing very often these changes can bring several benefits:
+Let's suppose you are working on a long task which could take one/two weeks or even more, there are a bunch of reasons to commit and push very often:
-- In case of PC failures, your work is safe
+- To prevent loosing your work in case of PC failures
-- Your contributions can be easily shared with others ICs for suggestions, help
+- It is easy sharing contributions between ICs
-- Optionally reviewers can get on with the job
+- The reviewers can get on with the work
-- Safely pause a task, doing something else, and resume that task (even after days)
+- Safely pause a task, switch on another activity to resume it later

 ## Intermediate items

 ### Item 6: the simplest Git workflow: feature branch
-Let's suppose we are asked to work on the feature find button, then a branch feature-findbutton is branched-off from the mainline
+Supposedly we are asked to work on a feature named find button, so we need to checkout a branch from the mainline
 ```bash
 $ git checkout develop
 $ git pull #just to be sure that our branch is updated with remote